 The 2017 Awards

-We are delighted to announce that the recipients of the inaugural RSL Giles St Aubyn Awards for first commissioned works of non-fiction are:
+The recipients of the inaugural RSL Giles St Aubyn Awards for first commissioned works of non-fiction were:

 £10,000 – David Farrier Footprints: In Search of Future Fossils (4th Estate, 2019)